 - 1. Diesel Technology Diploma program has a minimum grade average of 70%. - 2.
-Heavy Diesel Construction Case Construction Emphasis AST degree program has a required minimum grade average of 85% in each of the core courses. - 3.
-Natural Gas Compression CAT/Ariel Emphasis AST degree program has a required minimum grade average of 85% in each of the core courses. - 4.
-Practical Nursing Program students must complete each course with an 80%. - 5.
-Medical Assisting Program students may be dismissed from the program after earning a grade less than 75% in any Medical Assistant Program course. - 6.
-Dental Assisting Program students should consult the Dental Assisting Student Handbook for academic progress standards.
+Heavy Diesel Construction Case Construction Emphasis (AST) degree program has a required minimum grade average of 85% in each of the core courses. - 3.
+Natural Gas Compression CAT/ARIEL Emphasis (AST) degree program has a required minimum grade average of 85% in each of the core courses. - 4.
+Practical Nursing (LPN Training) (Diploma) program students must complete each course with an 80%. - 5.
+Medical Assistant (Diploma) program students may be dismissed from the program after earning a grade less than 75% in any Medical Assistant program course. - 6.
+Dental Assisting (Diploma) program students should consult the Dental Assisting Student Handbook for academic progress standards.
 Quantitative Standard the Completion Rate (CR) is a measurement of progress towards completion of an AST degree program in a timely manner.
 The student must complete a certain portion of the total program credits to maintain satisfactory academic progress.
 For students enrolled in AST degree programs, the 67% completion rate applies.